syncfusion-content/fileformat-docs/File-Formats/Presentation/NuGet-Packages-Required.md

 N> PowerPoint Presentation to PDF conversion is supported from .NET Standard 1.4 onwards.

-## Converting PowerPoint Presentation to Image
+## Converting PowerPoint Presentation to image

-For converting a PowerPoint Presentation to image, the following NuGet packages need to be installed in your application.
+For converting a PowerPoint Presentation to image, install the following NuGet packages in your application:

 <table>
 <tr>